TGM-HIT/typst-diploma-thesis/src/glossary.typ

 /// Displays a glossary of the entries added via @@glossary-entry().
 ///
+/// -> content
+#let print-glossary(
-/// - title (content): A (level 1) heading that titles this glossary.
-If the glossary is empty, the
-///   title is not shown.
+  /// A (level 1) heading that titles this glossary.
+If the glossary is empty, the title is not shown.
+  /// -> content
+  title: none,
-/// - ..args (arguments): Any extra parameters to the glossarium function of the same name.
+  /// Any extra parameters to the glossarium function of the same name.
+  /// -> arguments
+  ..args,
-#let print-glossary(title: none, ..args) = context {
+) = context {
   let entries = _glossary_entries.get()

   // let any-references = entries.any(e => {